TheDevMinerTV/XeniumFaucet/README.md

 To run this faucet you have to have a WalletAPI and a daemon running.

+> ⚠ This project only works until Turtlecoin version v0.18.0.
+Anything after the big RPC rewrite **does not work**.

 ## Copyright

 This software is licensed under the GNU General Public License version 3.